ustbhuangyi/vue-analysis/doc/extend/v-model.md

     needRuntime = true
     const gen: DirectiveFunction = state.directives[dir.name]
     if (gen) {
+      // compile-time directive that manipulates AST.
-      needRuntime = !!gen(el, dir, state.warn)
+      // returns true if it also needs a runtime counterpart. needRuntime = !!gen(el, dir, state.warn)
     }
     if (needRuntime) {